cloneofsimo/paint-with-words-sd/README.md

 git clone git@github.com:lwchen6309/sd-webui-controlnet-pww.git
 ```

-where path is the path of A1111 webui.
+where path is the location of A1111 webui.

+Please follow the instruction of [A1111 extension of controlnet](https://github.com/Mikubill/sd-webui-controlnet) to get pretrained models.

 ## Raising issues

 Please raise isssues at [here](https://github.com/lwchen6309/sd-webui-controlnet-pww) if you encounter any bug of this extension.

 # TODO